No poverty

 Targeted via vocational partners

-40% women-participation target in construction employment via partnerships with vocational training institutions.
+40% women in construction via vocational partners.

-Green affordable housing in Sub-Saharan Africa — $5–50M tranches.
+Green affordable housing in Sub-Saharan Africa, $5–50M tranches.

 SUDAP urban development programme; affordable housing priority.

-Uganda incremental housing programme — $199.5M (2025–2028).
+Uganda incremental housing programme, $199.5M (2025–2028).

 Housing finance lines + Uganda Mortgage Refinance Company.